mica-1999/Portfolio/public/css-properties.md

 ```

 ### How the Accordion Works
 To implement an accordion in Bootstrap, you need to wrap the collapsible elements inside a parent `div` and use the `data-bs-parent` attribute to ensure only one section is open at a time.

-Here is an example:
+**Example:**
 ```html
 <div id="accordionExample">
     <div class="accordion-item">